Tejas1510/Hacking-Scripts/Python/youtube_video_downloader/readme.md

 # Python YouTube Downloader

-A simple python GUI built using Tkinter an Pytube to facilitate video downloads from YouTube.
+A simple python GUI built using Tkinter and Pytube to facilitate video downloads from YouTube.

 ![Preview Image](preview.png)